ankit-kmar/ankit-kmar/README.md

 ## Hi there, I'm Ankit 👋

 ### I'm a Student, Programmer, Developer, and Designer!
-- I’m currently learning everything 🤣
+- I’m currently learning AutoCAD & STAAD Pro
-- I’m looking to collaborate with other content creators
+- I’m looking to collaborate with other content creators.
-- 2020 Goals: Contribute more to Open Source projects
+- 2020 Goals: Contribute more to Open Source projects.
-- Fun fact: I love to listen songs and play PUBGM
+- Fun fact: I love to listen songs and play PUBGM.

 ### Connect with me: